sirixdb/sirixdb.github.io/jsoniq-api.md

 ```

 ### Index structures
-Index structures in Sirix are always user defined, typed indexes.
-We provide three types of indexes, name indexes on elements (either attribute-nodes in XML/XDM resources, or name indexes on JSON object record keys) path indexes, or so called content-and-structure (CAS)-indexes which are a kind of value on specific paths.
+Index structures in Sirix are always user-defined, typed indexes.
+We provide three types of indexes, name indexes on elements (either attribute nodes in XML/XDM resources, or name indexes on JSON object record keys) path indexes, or so-called content-and-structure (CAS)-indexes which are a kind of value on specific paths.

 First, we create an element index on elements with the local name `src`: